boilerrobotics/rover-code/tutorial/README.md

 ## Install Software

-Our core software framwork is Robot Operating System or [ROS](https://www.ros.org/).
+Our core software framework is Robot Operating System or [ROS](https://www.ros.org/).
-There are legacy ROS which is no longer actively developed.
+There are legacy versions of ROS which are no longer actively developed.
 The latest version (Noetic Ninjemys) will reach End of Life in May 2025.
 Therefore, we will use ROS 2 instead.
 The latest ROS 2 release is Iron Irwini (May 2023).
-We will use ROS or ROS2 interchangeably and it will always refer to ROS Iron Irwini.
+We will use ROS or ROS2 interchangeably, but it will always refer to ROS Iron Irwini.
-ROS can run on many operating systems but we highly recommend you to use it with Ubuntu.
+ROS can run on many operating systems, but we highly recommend using it with Ubuntu.
-We also highly recommend to create a virtual machine and install ROS on it.
+We also highly recommend creating a virtual machine and installing ROS on it.
 Therefore, you will not mess up with your host machine.
 The list below is software you need to install.

 1. Virtual Machine.
-We will need to install Ubunto in the machine.
+We will need to install Ubuntu in the machine.
    The recommendation is [Virtual Box](https://www.virtualbox.org/).

 2. [Ubuntu 22.04](https://ubuntu.com/download/desktop) (LTS - Long Term Support).
 This is a first tier support by ROS.